tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 	It supports [add-ons](https://github.com/mpv-player/mpv/wiki/User-Scripts)
 	many of which can be used to make language learning easier.
 	* Install and [set up](setting-up-anki.html) Anki.
-	It's a flashcard program we use to memorize words, phrases and sentences.
+	It's a flashcard program used to memorize words, phrases and sentences.
 	* The most popular offline dictionaries are:
 		1) [qolibri](https://aur.archlinux.org/packages/qolibri/).
 		Dictionary files for qolibri are available